Clark County truck drivers: How to retain your CDL after a ticket

 For a 2nd DUI offense , your CDL is suspended for life.
 Additionally, if a police officer detects any amount of alcohol in your system while driving a commercial vehicle, you will be placed out of service for 24 hours and may face further charges.

-Hire a Clark County lawyer
+Choose a Clark County traffic lawyer

 It’s critical that you hire strong legal representation to fight for your rights as soon as you receive your first ticket.
 The potential fallout from losing your CDL can result in lost wages, unpaid bills and potentially a lot of financial stress on you and your loves ones.
 If you’re a truck driver who’s received tickets while on the job or has had your CDL suspended, give us a call at Philbrook Law and speak to one of our experienced professionals to begin the legal process.